Africa Print Durban Expo 2020

 If you have any other questions that we have not answered, please e-mail firstname.lastname@example.org

-The Durban International Convention Centre is a versatile venue of multiple dimensions – flexible enough to meet any need, big or small, no matter how extraordinary.
+The Durban ICC is a versatile venue of multiple dimensions – flexible enough to meet any need, big or small, no matter how extraordinary.
 International conventions, exhibitions, sporting events, concerts or special occasions – every requirement can be accommodated.
 Flexibility and versatility are key factors in the design of this state-of-the-art, technology-driven centre and the team constantly strives for world-class service excellence.

 Address: Durban ICC, 45 Bram Fischer Road, Durban, 4001, Kwa-Zulu Natal, South Africa